Marketing for Plumbers: 9 Strategies to Grow your Business

 A professional Facebook page is another way to be found fast.
 Of all the social media platforms, Facebook has the most users and the most conversion-friendly features.
 Plus, it’s free and easy to set up.
 Here’s how to optimize your plumbing business Facebook page to get more leads.

 By now, your web presence should be pretty strong, with a Google Business listing, website, and Facebook page.
 If you’d like to learn even more about search engine optimization, check out our guide to being found on Google, which is full of great examples for plumbing businesses like yours.

 4. Gather and manage online reviews

 Positive online reviews are crucial to growing your plumbing business.
+The plumbers we spoke with said that 90-95% of their customer base comes from reviews and referrals.
 You’re entering your customers’ home or business, after all, and often in unpleasant or stressful situations.
 Before they buy from you, they need to trust you.

 70% of local consumers are confident about a business after reading less than 7 online reviews, so don’t be discouraged if you’re just starting out.
 Here are a few tips to start generating high quality reviews:

 - Send your customers follow-up email after a job is complete.
 You can let them know the work is done and, while your there, ask for feedback.